VectorInstitute/aieng-template-implementation/README.md

 - **reference_implementations/**: Reference Implementations are organized by topics.
 Each topic has its own directory containing codes, notebooks, and a README for guidance.
 - **utils/**: Add any installable library components here.
 It contains replicated codes or class definitions that need not be included directly in the reference implementations.
 - **data/**: Includes sample datasets or links to datasets used in the bootcamp, along with usage instructions.
 It also contains the implementation of dataset modules, or anything related to that.
-- **scripts/**: Utility scripts for setup, data processing, submiting jobs, or other repetitive tasks.
+- **scripts/**: Utility scripts for setup, data processing, submitting jobs, or other repetitive tasks.
 - **pyproject.toml**: The `pyproject.toml` file in this repository configures various build system requirements and dependencies, centralizing project settings in a standardized format.